bscranton/bscranton.github.io/dnd2025/chargen.md

 The following weapons are *examples*.
 If there's something else you want let's talk about it and make it happen.
 Don't be shy about sticking to more traditional fantasy archetypes either, if that's what makes you happy.
-Cloud, Barrett and Red XIII all occupied the same universe.
+Cloud, Barret and Red XIII all occupied the same universe.
 It's a big world, play what you want.
 Just don't jaywalk on Market Street if you don't want to get run over by a bus.